Cirkit Designer Logo

 Technical Specifications

-The STM-32 NUCLEO-F401RE-KLA is equipped with the STM32F401RE microcontroller, which is based on the ARM Cortex-M4 core.
+The STM-32 NUCLEO-F401RE-KLA is built around the STM32F401RE microcontroller, which is based on the ARM Cortex-M4 core.
 Below are the key technical details:

 Key Technical Details